JunChiehWang/MyTool/README.md

 1. Add path to jupyter notebook so that these modules can be found

 ex:
-if modules are in /home/e121341/bin/JunChieh_Wang/DS_utils
+if modules are in /home/e121341/bin/MyTool/DS_utils
 if you are going to use modules in plt_utils.py in DS_utils,

 /home
     -e121341
         -bin
-            -JunChieh_Wang
+            -MyTool
                 -DS_utils
                     -__init.py__
                     -feature_utils.py